Models of Software Development Life Cycle: Importance of SDLC

 The advantages of the iterative model are as follows:

-• To change the software requirements is more cost-effective.
+• Changing the software requirements is more cost-effective.

 • It is more flexible to change the software scope and requirements.